auchung/seasonal-recipes/README.md

 We replaced the linear model with a **Random Forest Regressor**, which can capture non-linear interactions and variable importance more effectively.

-We constructed a full `Pipeline` with:

-1. A `ColumnTransformer` to apply `StandardScaler` to numeric features and pass through binary ones
-2. A `RandomForestRegressor` model

-We performed **hyperparameter tuning** using `GridSearchCV` to search over:
+We performed **hyperparameter tuning** using `GridSearchCV`.

-- `n_estimators`: [50, 100]
-- `max_depth`: [5, 10, None]

 Cross-validation was performed on the training set and the combination that minimized the RMSE was selected for the hyperparameters.

 ### Best Hyperparameters